Premiership: London Wasps 22-12 Leicester Tigers

 And it was the former England number 10's burst into Leicester territory that instigated the only try of the game.

-Wasps went through the phases after Goode had broken through the line and Chris Bell applied the final looping pass to allow Wade, in the side after being released from the England squad, to cross.
+Wasps went through the phases after Goode had broken through the line and Chris Bell applied the final looping pass to allow Wade, in the side after being to cross.

 The game became a battle of the boots for the rest of the first half with Goode, who had already converted Wade's try, showing his precise kicking to slot two penalties and Welshman Williams, making his first Tigers start in the absence of England call-up Toby Flood, landing three of his own.

 Trailing 13-9, the expected Leicester response came after the break, pushing back Wasps and drawing Dai Young's side into a series of infringements that eventually saw Festuccia sin-binned.

 Despite a surge of Tigers pressure, Wasps not only defended staunchly, but landed two drop goals through Goode to come out six points better off while a man down.